MangoMilk1911/ISDM/Assignment.md

 We then listed our assumptions that were not explicitly stated in the case study:

 #### Assumptions
-* The user profile is created with a Profiler Tool via a website and the user provides their profile id during the call to identify them.
+* The user profile is created with a Profiler Tool via the travel company website.
+* The user provides their profile ID during the call to identify them.
-* The customer score from 1-10 is calculated based on repeat purchases and postcode.
-* Outbound customers are contacted based on their score during peak travelling seasons.
+* Outbound Customers are contacted based on RM Skill matrices and product knowledge.
-* The travel company has a great need to improve its systems.
-* Not all inbound customers will have profiles.
-* Customers are not willing to wait long periods.
-* The Inbound Call Router  is the same as the Automatic Call Distributor
+* Outbound Customers have an existing profile with the Travel Company.
+* A booking can only include a single holiday package.
+* Inbound calls from new customers without a profile will require them to declare the intent of their call via speaking to an AI assistant.
+Once intent is known, the new customer can be routed to an apprioate RM.
-* All inbound calls are atleast partially filtered by the system.
+* All inbound calls are filtered by the new system.
-* All outbound calls performed by RM's are taken from their target list.
+* All outbound calls performed by RMs are taken from their target list.
-* The Interactive Voice Response will redirect the customer to the Automatic Call Distributer once an appropriate Relationship Manager is available
+* The Interactive Voice Response unit will redirect the customer once an appropriate Relationship Manager is available.
+* The target customer list is generated and used in the backend.
+RMs simply initiate the outbound call which is dialed automatically by the system according to the target list.
+* Relationship Managers will book the holiday package on behalf of the customer.

 Applying the initial stages of Design Thinking to this project has allowed us to better understand the project scope, our design objectives and empathise with our stakeholders' needs and wants.
 Design Thinking stages 1 and 2 have set a foundation for us to proceed with the prototyping and modelling stage of our project.
-Understanding our objectives has also helped us create and prioritise our backlog which is managed using *Issues* on GitHub (See Backlog).
+Understanding our objectives has helped us to create and prioritise our backlog, which is managed using *Issues* on GitHub (See Backlog section below).

 ## Agile Development Methodology